-- Insulin pumps improve HbA1c values slightly overall, but seem to be of greater benefit to some patients, particularly those who previously had poorer glycaemic control.
+- CSII therapy improves HbA1c values slightly overall but seems to be of greater benefit to some patients, particularly those who previously had poorer glycaemic control.

 - The newer treatments seem to be safe so far.

 In practice, treatment should be tailored to the individual, taking into account lifestyle, preferences and personal patterns of glycaemic control.
 Whatever the regimen, patient education and involvement are crucial in achieving good results.

 Further reading and references